Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-public healthcare charges for each prescription.
+the universal healthcare system charges for each prescription.
 A 12-month Prescription Prepayment Certificate (PPC) covers all prescriptions for a fixed annual fee - useful if you take multiple medications.
 This calculator shows whether a PPC saves money based on your usage.

 Pay-per-prescription at the standard charge times your annual count beats PPC only if you fill fewer than the break-even count.
 At typical rates, PPC becomes worthwhile around 12+ prescriptions a year.
 For someone filling 30+ prescriptions annually, the PPC saves meaningful money.